Geography of Gilgit-Baltistan

 Gilgit-Baltistan is an administrative territory of Pakistan in the northern part of the country.
 It was given self-governing status on August 29, 2009.
 Gilgit-Baltistan comprises 14 districts within three divisions.
 The four districts of Skardu Kharmang Shigar and Ghanche are in the Baltistan Division, four districts of Gilgit Ghizer Hunza and Nagar districts which were carved out of Gilgit District are in the Gilgit Division and the third division is Diamir, comprising Chilas and Astore (which was carved out of the Diamir District in 2004).
 The main political centres are the towns of Gilgit and Skardu.

-Gilgit-Baltistan is home to some of the world's highest mountain ranges.
+Gilgit-Baltistan is home to some of the world's highest mountain ranges it is home to all five of Pakistan's "eight-thousanders."
 The main ranges are the Karakoram and the western Himalayas.
 The Pamir mountains are to the north and the Hindu Kush lies to the west.
 Amongst the highest mountains are K2 (Mount Godwin-Austen) and Nanga Parbat, one of the most feared mountains in the world.

 Many of the highest peaks in Gilgit-Baltistan, such as Baltoro Muztagh, K2 (Mount Godwin-Austen) (8,611 m), the second-highest mountain in the world), the Gasherbrums (7,932 - 8,080 meters, ranked 12-17 in the world), and Masherbrum (7,821 m), 22nd-highest in the world), lie in the Skardu District.
 Other high peaks are Distaghil Sar (7,885 meters, 19th-highest in the world), Kunyang Chhish (7,852 meters, 21st-highest in the world), Batura Sar (7,795 m), 25th-highest in the world), Kanjut Sar (7,790 m), 26th-highest in the world), and Rakaposhi (7,788 m), 27th-highest in the world.